Benny Morris: 2004 Haaretz interview

+He sees the Jews as the greater victims, as they are "a small minority in a large sea of hostile Arabs who want to eliminate us."
+According to him, "Arab people gained a large slice of the planet. [...They] have 22 states.
+The Jewish people did not have even one state.
+There was no reason in the world why it should not have one state.
+Therefore, from my point of view, the need to establish this state in this place overcame the injustice that was done to the Palestinians by uprooting them."

 Morris told Shavit that he still describes himself as being left-wing because of his support for the two-state solution, but he believes his generation will not see peace in Israel.
 He has said, "I don't see the suicide bombings as isolated acts.
 They express the deep will of the Palestinian people.
 That is what the majority of the Palestinians want."
 On the subject of "people the Palestinian society sends to carry out the terrorist attacks," he calls them "serial killers" and "barbarians who want to take our lives".

 In the same interview, Morris called Israeli Arabs "a time bomb," claiming that "their slide into complete Palestinization has made them an emissary of the enemy that is among us.
 They are a potential fifth column."
 On the subject of the potential expulsion of Israeli-Arabs, he stated that "in the present circumstances it is neither moral nor realistic.
 The world would not allow it, the Arab world would not allow it, it would destroy the Jewish society from within.
 But I am ready to tell you that in other circumstances, apocalyptic ones, which are liable to be realized in five or ten years, I can see expulsions.
 If we find ourselves with atomic weapons around us, or if there is a general Arab attack on us and a situation of warfare on the front with Arabs in the rear shooting at convoys on their way to the front, acts of expulsion will be entirely reasonable.
 They may even be essential."

 Morris called the Israel–Palestinian conflict a facet of a global clash of civilisations between Islam and the Western World in the Haaretz interview, saying, "There is a deep problem in Islam.
 It's a world whose values are different.
 A world in which human life doesn't have the same value as it does in the West, in which freedom, democracy, openness and creativity are alien...Revenge plays a central part in the Arab tribal culture.
 Therefore, the people we are fighting and the society that sends them have no moral inhibitions."

-He sees the Jews as the greater victims.

-His work has been criticised by Arab writers for failing to act on the evidence he found of forced evictions.